SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 NVM default instance already has a periodic repack.

 ## Controller's NVM data update
-Controller's datas in NVM have been updated in order to save the nodeId length (Classic Z-Wave or Long Range Z-Wave).
+Controller's data in NVM have been updated in order to save the nodeId length (Classic Z-Wave or Long Range Z-Wave).
 A migration script is required to update data in NVM.
 This script is enable by installing slc component "Migration from V7.20 (to V7.21)" in the controller project.

 # 7.20.2 {#section-7-20-2}